Skip to main content

 Contribute bundles

-This example adds a new bundle named DarthVader.
+Example adds a new bundle named DarthVader.

 Add the bundle to the backend folder

-1. Navigate to the backend directory in the Langflow project and create a new folder for your bundle.
+1. Navigate to the backend directory in the Langflow repository and create a new folder for your bundle.
 The path for your new component is src > backend > base > langflow > components > darth_vader.
 You can view the components folder in the Langflow repository.

 2. Within the newly created darth_vader folder, add the following files: